tuwukee/rpc_overview/grpc_ex/README.md

 `--ruby_out` generates Ruby code in DST_DIR

-3. Server handler must be inhereted from `Coolio::Service` and implement described interface
+3. Server handler must be inhereted from `Coolio::Service` and implement described in `.proto` interface